 4. Select your niche

 According to the latest trends, hybrid workers are leaving the market, and clients have started to place more trust in specialists with a narrow but deep area of expertise.
 This is why you should define your area of expertise right at the beginning and deepen it as you develop.

 Check out how selecting an idle niche can help you double your income.

 5. Set up pricing

 When you start, you’ll lack one crucial component that adds credibility — client reviews.
 You may want first to consider landing a few cheaper gigs to get some reviews before you build up your prices.
-This will help you to gain trust on the platform and ensure you do not waste time sending proposals to people who won’t answer them.
+This will help you to gain trust on the platform and ensure you do not waste time creating and sending proposals to people who won’t answer them.

 At the same time, make sure your prices are reasonable and do not dump them.
 It hurts the market and quickly leads to burnout.
 Your freelance pricing should align with your skills and experience, even if you decide to adjust your price a bit in the beginning.

 6. Create your personal website